WE’RE PASSIONATE ABOUT DOGS AND CATS, AND WE LOVE SPEAKING WITH PET LOVERS.

 Making canned food is a very different production process, and almost all canned pet foods in North America are made in one of two very large canning companies.
 While we could easily follow the industry model and have ORIJEN produced for us in cans, we’re just not comfortable with the idea of having ORIJEN made outside of our own facilities, and therefore have no plans for ORIJEN in cans.
-That said, ORIJEN freeze-dried food is an excellent alternative to conventional canned foods.
-Unlike conventional canned foods, ORIJEN freeze-dried foods are made with authentically fresh ingredients, contain 90% of fresh or raw meats, and are prepared without cooking, so they fully retain all of the natural taste and goodness of our authentically fresh ingredients.

 Champion Petfoods’ NorthStar Kitchen is one of very few North American pet food makers that are European Union Certified, and our kitchen follows HACCP guidelines for kitchens producing food for human consumption.
 Our Quality Assurance department follows protocols for testing from the time ingredients enter our kitchen, through production, and packaging.
 Once the product is released to the warehouse it goes into a Quality Assurance Hold area.
 We require all products to undergo nutritional and microbiological testing from a government-certified laboratory before shipping – there is no exception to this policy.

 Both ORIJEN and ACANA foods are made by Champion Petfoods.
-For our Pet Lovers in Canada, Europe, and parts of Asia, our ACANA and ORIJEN foods are made in our NorthStar Kitchen in Morinville, Alberta.
+For our Pet Lovers in Canada, Europe, and parts of the Asia-Pacific regions, our ACANA and ORIJEN foods are made in our NorthStar Kitchen in Morinville, Alberta.
 Pet Lovers in the USA and Central and South America receive ACANA and ORIJEN foods made in our DogStar Kitchen in Auburn, Kentucky.
 It’s simple – we don’t allow our foods to be made by anyone else and we don’t make any other foods.